YanBoChen0928/PetRedo/README.md

    - Command to run: `java -jar VirtualPet.jar`
    - The GUI will launch automatically
    - No command-line arguments needed
+   - Click the X button in the top-left corner of the Virtual Pet window to close the application

 3. Development Environment
    - JDK 11 is used for development